Petermann Orogeny: Foliations

 Foliations associated with the Petermann Orogeny are typically steeply to gently south-dipping and subparallel to the thrust faults upon which they were developed.

 S regionally pervasive stretching lineation is potentially associated with some of these faults, especially in the deeper areas of the crust which have been exhumed, because these were within the temperature and pressure conditions for brittle-ductile and ductile deformation.

 Tectonics

 The tectonics of the Petermann Orogeny are extremely unusual, as it occurred in an intraplate setting in the centre of the Australian continental block.

 Several theories about the causes and dynamics of the orogen are currently under investigation, including;

 Transpression

 The Transpression model (by SRK Ltd) considers the Petermann Orogen to be caused by transpressional strike-slip along a series of anastomosing crustal-scale strike-slip thrusts which included movements during the pan-African orogenies and tectonic events of the Cambrian-Ordovician.

 The theory states that the degree of extreme uplift experienced in the Petermann Orogeny, specifically the ~42 km of uplift along the Woodroffe Thrust, occurred as a consequence of a crustal scale detachment surface forming a 'basement pop-up' as rock was thrust laterally along the detachment.

 Problems with this model include lack of geochronology, and general lack of kinematics directly linked to transpression.

+The unusual geometry of this east-west tending orogenic belt suggests that during the formation of the supercontinent Gondwana 550 million years ago, India collided with Western Australia from the northwest, rather than from the west, with deformation accommodated along a zone of crustal weakness and pre-existing fault lines.